ashispati/InpaintNet/README.md

 * `AnticipationRNN`: Module implementing model, trainer and tester classes for the AnticipationRNN model.
 * `MeasureVAE`: Module implementing model, trainer and tester classes for the MeasureVAE model.
 * `LatentRNN`: Module implementing model, trainer and tester classes for the LatentRNN model.
+* `utils`: Module with model and training utility classes and methods
 * other scripts to train / test the models

 TO BE UPDATED.